EventStore/eventstore.org/_posts/2012-09-18-greg-young-launches-event-store.md

 ---
-title: "Greg Young launches Event Store"
-date: 2012-09-18T12:00Z
-author: "Chris Watt"
 layout: blog-post
+title: Greg Young launches Event Store
+author: Chris Watt
 ---
+FIX LINK\
 The recent launch of the open-source version of Event Store—a rock-solid, super-fast persistence engine for supporting event sourcing—has been received with considerable interest by the developer community.

 Greg Young gave a presentation to the launch event’s 77 attendees, covering the challenges the Event Store team has been able to overcome, the software&rsquo;s architecture and some of the patterns used.
 Commercial products including full support, a multi-node version, and rack-mountable appliances were also previewed.